Rollins Campus Center

 The New Heart of Campus.

 The centerpiece of Young Harris College’s master plan and the focal point of the Investing in the Future Capital Campaign is the $41 million, 121,000-square-foot campus center which catapults the student experience at Young Harris College into the 21st century.
 Named for its $22 million lead gift from the O. Wayne Rollins Foundation, the Rollins Campus Center is the signature facility at YHC—the social and intellectual heart of campus.

 The Rollins Campus Center connects four distinct areas in a single, state-of-the-art structure: a 60,000-square-foot multi-purpose student center, an expanded dining hall boasting a wide variety of food stations, a 350-seat, versatile banquet facility and a 40,000-square-foot modern library—named for Young Harris’ most famous son, Zell Miller, and his remarkable wife, Shirley.

 The new 60,000-square-foot student center includes space for student organizations, activities and services, in a versatile, third-floor loft.
-For the first time ever, the campus provides dedicated office and meeting space for student media, Student Government Association, religious life, Greek organizations and other clubs.
+For the first time ever, the campus provides dedicated office and meeting space for student media, Student Government Association, religious life, Greek organizations, and other clubs.
 It also includes multiple lounge areas, informal meeting space and computer workstations.
-The Office of Student Development, the Student Success Center, which provides tutoring, academic and career counseling, and disability services, is also be housed there.
+The Division of Student Development and the Student Success Center, which provides tutoring, academic and career counseling, and disability services, are also housed there.

 Grace Rollins Dining Hall

-The 500-plus seating in the future dining hall replaces the College’s current 270-seat space.
-Food stations with nutritious, customized made-to-order meals, plus grab-and-go options, will shorten wait times and enhance fellowship.
+The 500-plus seating in the dining hall replaces the College’s current 270-seat space.
+Food stations with nutritious, customized made-to-order meals, plus grab-and-go options, shorten wait times and enhance fellowship.

 Charles Suber Banquet Hall

 Zell and Shirley Miller Library

 As the College’s academic programs and enrollment continue to expand, so must its library resources and study space.
 With 40,000 square feet, the Zell and Shirley Miller Library more than doubles the College’s existing physical space for its growing collection of academic resources that aid students in reaching their intellectual potential.
 In addition to designated space for permanent and special collections, there are group study rooms, reading carrels, computer stations and a 24-hour study area.